sarthakpranesh/Blogfolio/README.md

 # Blogfolio
-Portfolio + Blog + Project Showcase Hugo theme Blogfolio aims to be light, simple, fast and responsive solution for all your personal professional needs of showcasing projects, blogging and portfolio.
+Portfolio + Blog + Project Showcase Hugo theme Blogfolio aims to be light, simple, fast and responsive solution for all your personal professional needs of showcasing projects, blogging and portfolio with dark mode.

 <br/>